Surfside collapse victim Manny LaFont honored in Miami Beach ceremony

 MIAMI BEACH, FLA.
 (WSVN) - The City of Miami Beach honored the memory of the late Manny LaFont by dedicating the baseball fields at North Shore Park in his honor Sunday.

-The 54-year-old coach and father was one of 98 people killed in the June 24 collapse of the Champlain Towers South condominium near Surfside.
+The 54-year-old coach and father was one of 98 people killed in the June 24 collapse of the Champlain Towers South condominium in Surfside.

 With the approval of the Miami Beach City Commission, the community renamed the baseball fields in LaFont’s honor following his death.